resbaz/lessons/authorea/README.md

 ### Part 4: Advanced topics

-##### Version control

-In the FAQ section of the Authorea [help page](https://www.authorea.com/help) it tells you how to link your document to your own GitHub account.
+11. **Version control**: In the FAQ section of the Authorea [help page](https://www.authorea.com/help) it tells you how to link your document to your own GitHub account.
 This could be presented as a live demo.

-##### Including your code

-Demonstrate how you can include your code (such as an IPython notebook) in your document (see [here](https://www.authorea.com/users/3/articles/3904/_show_article) for details)
+12. **Including your code**: Demonstrate how you can include your code (such as an IPython notebook) in your document (see [here](https://www.authorea.com/users/3/articles/3904/_show_article) for details)